OSCOLA Guidelines

 c.
 International Treaties

-When citing international treaties, include the treaty title in italics, the date it was opened for signature, the date it entered into force (if relevant), and the source where it can be found (e.g., UNTS, ETS, etc.).
+When citing international treaties, include the treaty title, the date it was opened for signature, the date it entered into force (if relevant), and the source where it can be found (e.g., UNTS, ETS, etc.).

 Examples: